lrezek/Neo4Laravel/README.md

 Update your packages with `composer update` or install with `composer install`.

-Once Composer has installed or updated your packages you need to register neo4jogm with Laravel.
-Open up app/config/app.php and find the providers key towards the bottom and add:
+Once Composer has updated your packages, you'll need to tell Lavarel about the service provider.
+Add the following to the `providers` in app/config/database.php:

 ```php
 'Lrezek\Neo4jogm\Neo4jogmServiceProvider',